 - 1) The experience period and the claims used within that period may not change in the reconciliation.
-It must be the same period and the same claims used in the proposal. - 2) Any method used to convert paid claims to incurred claims must be consistent for all claims-based ACR rated groups. - 3) If claims include special benefit claims, a carrier cannot take any special benefit loadings in either the proposal or reconciliation.
+It must be the same period and the same claims used in the proposal. - 2) Any method used to convert paid claims to incurred claims must be consistent for all claimsbased ACR rated groups. - 3) If claims include special benefit claims, a carrier cannot take any special benefit loadings in either the proposal or reconciliation.
 If claims reflect extension of coverage, a carrier cannot take an extension of coverage loading.
 Generally, an ACR rated carrier is not entitled to the extension of coverage loading.
 See page 6 of Part 2 of these instructions for further details.

 - 4) If claims include annuitants age 65 and over, claims must be reduced by an amount equal to Medicare income from the Centers for Medicare and Medicaid Services (CMS) or we must receive a credit for monies received from CMS.
 The amount of Medicare income from CMS should be clearly stated.
-Support for the adjustments to these claims must be saved and stored on an individual claim basis. - 5) In addition to CMS reimbursements, FEHBP claims must be reduced by income attributed to FEHBP group enrollees from all other sources such as prescription drug rebates, coordination of benefits, subrogation, and settlements. - 6) Loadings for administrative expenses must be either: - a) a flat community rated pm/pm amount; - b) a standard percentage of claims; or - c) a method consistently applied to the FEHBP and should be used for other insured groups and must be documented in the carrier's rating methodology. - 7) Any trend factor used for the Federal group must be the same factor the carrier used for other groups and documented in the rating methodology (that is, a trend factor for the Federal group may not be based only on the Federal group's experience).
+Support for the adjustments to these claims must be saved and stored on an individual claim basis. - 5) In addition to CMS reimbursements, FEHBP claims must be reduced by income attributed to FEHBP group enrollees from all other sources such as prescription drug rebates, coordination of benefits, subrogation, and settlements. - 6) Loadings for administrative expenses must be documented in the carrier's rating methodology and must be consistent with the methodology used to rate large groups. - 7) Any trend factor used for the Federal group must be the same factor the carrier used for other groups and documented in the rating methodology (that is, a trend factor for the Federal group may not be based only on the Federal group's experience).